ShayanMahnam/quote-nextjs/README.md

 - Fetch all quotes by clicking "All Quotes"
 - Responsive design
 - Loading spinner
+- used animation on scroll (AOS)

 - - - -

 ## Technologies
 - React
 - Next.js
+- TypeScript
 - axios
 - Tailwind CSS